Install clustered On-premise version of BugSnag.

 Visit your BugSnag dashboard in a web browser to set up your account and create projects for each of the applications you wish to monitor.

-Once you have created your account and first project you will need to configure your applications to send error and session information to your BugSnag instance instead of notify.bugsnag.com and sessions.bugsnag.com respectively.
+Once you have created your account and first project you will need to configure your applications to send errors and sessions information to your BugSnag instance instead of notify.bugsnag.com and sessions.bugsnag.com respectively.
 Follow the instructions on configuring platform notifiers for how to do this.